Why won’t my child follow instructions?

 A wonderful part of being a child is that everything is fresh and new.
 There is so much to be discovered, tested, invented and shown off.
 Time is irrelevant and imagination is unlimited.

 We might want our child to get dressed, but our agenda is no match for their world.
 I feel it’s important to acknowledge the creative stage of life that children are in and to nurture this as much as we can.
-However, we also need to teach our children the skills that will support them to flourish in families, groups, education settings, and beyond.
-Following instructions is one of these skills.
+The best way to do this is through playing with our children in a way that is not focused on the outcome, but the process.
+Make marks on paper, dance, dress up, do silly walks.
+Playing in this way supports attachment, and attachment supports follow through with instructions.

 Where are you giving the instruction from?